casperlarsson-bit/VAST-2019/README.md

-# TNM098 - Project VAST MC1 2019
+# Project VAST 2019
-Final project in course TNM098 - Advanced Visual Data Analysis at Linköping university VT2023

-Project is based on the VAST Minic-Challenge 1 from 2019 ([available here](https://vast-challenge.github.io/2019/MC1.html)).
+Project is based on the VAST Minic-Challenge 1 and 2 from 2019 ([available here](https://vast-challenge.github.io/2019/MC1.html)).

 ## Setup instructions
 Proposed tool is created with [D3.js](https://d3js.org/) which requires a webserver to run.
 Setup is for live server in VSCode.
 Any other server method will work.